Practical Composition Projects

 The Ethnomusicology pathway is a course that enriches and stimulates students’ approaches to the study of music through historical, theoretical, methodological, performance and regional-based modules.
 Masters students will benefit from an intellectually rigorous environment that is a world-leading centre for Ethnomusicology and world music.
 They will also find the Royal Holloway Music Department a friendly and supportive place to learn.
 In addition to research-led class teaching by academic staff, students have individual supervisors for their Special Study projects.
 Our research culture also includes seminars, postgraduate days, and a thriving community of research students.

-Students can participate in any of the department’s ensembles, including the world music ensembles: Andean Band, Sundanese Gamelan, Korean Drumming and Balkan Band.
+Students can participate in any of the department’s ensembles, including the world music ensembles: Andean Band, Sundanese Gamelan, Korean Drumming and Balkan Band - though not all of these ensmebles run every year.
 They also develop performance skills and ethnomusicological perspectives on teaching and learning through the course Documenting Performance.

 We welcome students with or without prior knowledge of Ethnomusicology, including those with a foundation in other disciplines We also welcome students who wish to complement Masters study in Performance, Composition or Musicology with Ethnomusicological or ethnographic perspectives.
 The course is aimed to be flexible.
 You can focus on Ethnomusicology and world music, and this course will prepare you thoroughly for further research in this field, or you can choose courses of special interest in following a more eclectic approach.